logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 * An Episode is defined as 'active' and in-scope for inclusion in this report if it had one or more Service Contacts recorded in the period.
-No distinction is made between Open and Completed Episodes
+No distinction is made between Open and Completed Episodes, except for the "Organisation Referred to at Episode Conclusion" which only applies to closed episodes
 * Service Contacts flagged as ‘No Show’ are not included for this purpose
 * Only service contacts with primary practitioners are included in the report